A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Introduction

 \section{Introduction}

 Natural language generation (NLG) is regarded as complementary to natural-language understanding (NLU), an essential branch of natural language processing (NLP).
-Contrary to the task of NLU, which aims to disambiguate an input text to produce a single normalized representation of the idea expressed in the text, NLG mainly focuses on transforming the potential representations into specific, self-consistent natural language text~\cite{nlu_nlg}.
+Contrary to the task of NLU, which aims to disambiguate an input text to produce a single normalized representation of the ideas expressed in the text, NLG mainly focuses on transforming the potential representations into specific, self-consistent natural language text~\cite{nlu_nlg}.
 In other words, NLU aims to develop an intelligent machine that can read and understand human language, while NLG enables computers to write like humans.
-As an embodiment of advanced artificial intelligence, NLG technologies play a crucial role in a range of applications, such as dialogue systems, advertising, marketing, story generation and data augmentation.
+As an embodiment of advanced artificial intelligence, NLG technologies play a crucial role in a range of applications, such as dialogue systems, advertising, marketing, story generation, and data augmentation.

 Making text generation controllable is an important and fundamental issue in NLG.
 Some concrete examples are shown in Figure~\ref{intro_example}.
-Generally speaking, a NLG system should be able to reliably generate texts that meet certain controllable constraints as humans wish.
+Generally speaking, a NLG system should be able to reliably generate texts that meet certain controllable constraints that are imposed by the targeted applications and users.
 In general, these constraints are task-specific.
 For example, the task of story generation always needs to control the storyline and the ending.
-In the task of dialogue response generation, controlling emotion~\cite{emotion_dialogue_generation}, persona~\cite{personalizing_dialogue_generation}, politeness, etc., is required.
+In the task of dialogue response generation, controlling the emotion~\cite{emotion_dialogue_generation}, persona~\cite{zhang2018personalizing} and politeness, etc., is often required.
 For generation-based data augmentation~\cite{bias_correction}, it is necessary to ensure the data distribution balance in different domains.
 Moreover, for ethical development~\cite{ai_dangers} of AI applications, it is crucial to avoid generating mindless and offensive content such as gender bias, racial discrimination, and toxic words.
-Therefore, if the controllability of an NLG system can not be guaranteed, it becomes hard to generate significant practical value in real applications.
+Therefore, the controllability of a NLG system is crucial for it to generate a significant practical value in real applications.

 In recent years, the development of deep learning (DL) has given rise to a series of studies on DL-driven controllable text generation (CTG), which has brought genuine breakthroughs in this field.
 Early approaches are based on sequential models and style embedding~\cite{rnn_style,li2016persona}, and achieved some promising progress.
 After that, there is a surge of methods based on deep generative models, such as Variational Autoencoders (VAEs)~\cite{thematic_poetry,icml_ctg_vae,LSOR_DCGM,chinses_lyric,unsupervised_GVD,wang2019topic}, Generative Adversarial Nets (GANs)~\cite{SentiGAN,DAS}, and Energy-based Models~\cite{ebm_ctg,energy_based_generative_adversarial_network,bhattacharyya-etal-2021-energy,engine_ebm_acl2020}.
 Deep-learning based methods are capable of an end-to-end learning in a data-driven way to learn low-dimensional dense vectors that implicitly represent the linguistic features of text.
 Such representation is also useful to avoid the bias of hand-crafted features, and has shown great potential in text generation.